-"(2) promote the development of interoperable geographic information systems technologies that
+"(2) promote the development of interoperable geographic information systems technologies that shall-

-"(A) allow widespread, low-cost use and sharing of geographic data by Federal agencies, State, local, and tribal governments, and the public; and
+"(A) allow widespread, low-cost use and sharing of geographic data by Federal agencies, State, local, and tribal governments, and the public; and years 2003 through 2007.

 "(B) enable the enhancement of services using geographic data.